ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 ## Creating a locked-down user, e.g. for tunneling/SFTP

-It can be useful to have a locked-down user for use with special-purpose SSH usage, e.g. for forwarding connections on a proxy server (see TODO:section_tunneling) or restricting use of SFTP (see TODO:section_sftp).
+It can be useful to have a locked-down user for use with special-purpose SSH usage, e.g. for forwarding connections on a proxy server (see [Tunneling with SSH](#tunneling-with-ssh)) or restricting use of SFTP (see [Restricting SFTP](#restricting-sftp)).
 The following steps create a user without interactive shell that cannot be logged into and that disables all SSH functionality.
-Note that this only serves as the baseline configuration for the examples given later in TODO:SFTP and TODO:tunnel_user.
+Note that this only serves as the baseline configuration for the examples given later in [Restricting SFTP](#restricting-sftp) and [Tunneling with SSH](#tunneling-with-ssh).
 Run all commands in this section as root
 ```bash
 # decide on a name for the new user, e.g. a randomly generated name
 mynewuser=$(LC_ALL=C tr -dc 'a-z' </dev/urandom | head -c 15)